 A long time ago I was a revolutionary at Apple.
 My job title was “software evangelist.”
 My responsibility was to evangelize Macintosh to software developers.
 Later my title was “chief evangelist,” and my responsibility was to evangelize Macintosh to anyone who wanted to increase productivity and creativity.
 But what does it take to become good at evangelism?

-Post Apple, I’ve been many things: author, speaker, entrepreneur, venture capitalist, advisor, and father, but I’ve never used the title “chief evangelist” until today.
+Post Apple, I’ve been many things: Author, speaker, entrepreneur, venture capitalist, advisor, and father, but I’ve never used the title “chief evangelist” until today.
 This is because the title only works if your product can change the world—or at least a significant part of it.

 Macintosh changed the world.
 It democratized computers.
 Google changed the world.
 It democratized information. eBay changed the world.
 It democratized commerce.
 After two decades of looking, I found Canva.
-It can change the world by democratizing design, and that’s why I’m now chief evangelist of Canva.
+It can change the world by democratizing design, and that’s why I’m now the chief evangelist of Canva.

 We’re big believers in “content marketing” at Canva.
 It means providing information that’s valuable to our readers and customers.
 We define “valuable” as something that you can make your life better as opposed to increasing our sales or profits.
 In this spirit, I’d like to explain how to evangelize a product or service.
 Below are a few tips to the art of evangelizing.

-1 Make it great.
+1. Make it great.

 It's very hard to evangelize crap.
 It’s much easier to evangelize great stuff.
 I learned that the starting point of evangelism is a great product or service.
 Great stuff embodies five qualities:

-2 Position it as a "cause."
+2. Position it as a "cause"

 A product or service, no matter how great, is a collection of parts or snippets of code.
 A “cause,” by contrast, changes lives.
 It’s not enough to make a great product or service—you also need to position it and explain it as a way to improve lives.
 Steve Jobs didn’t position an iPhone as $188 worth of parts.
 Evangelists need to seize the moral high ground and transcend the exchange of money for goods and services.

-3 Love the cause.
+3. Love the cause

 “Evangelist” isn’t a job title.
 It’s a way of life.
 It means that evangelists must love what they evangelize.
 No matter how great the person, if he doesn’t love the cause, he cannot be a good evangelist for it.

-4 Localize the pitch.
+4. Localize the pitch

 Don’t describe your product using lofty, flowery terms like “revolutionary,” “paradigm shifting,” and “curve jumping.”
 Macintosh wasn’t “the third paradigm in personal computing.”
 It simply (and powerfully) increased the productivity and creativity of one person with one computer.
 People don’t buy “revolutions.”
 They buy “aspirins” to fix the pain or “vitamins” to supplement their lives, so localize the pitch and keep it simple.

-5 Look for agnostics, ignore atheists.
+5. Look for agnostics, ignore atheists.

 It is very hard to convert someone to a new religion when he worships another god.
 The hardest person to convert to Macintosh was someone who worshipped MS-DOS.
 The easiest person was someone who never used a personal computer before.
 If a person doesn’t “get” your product or service after fifteen minutes, cut your losses and move on.

-6 Let people test drive the cause.
+6. Let people test drive the cause.

 Evangelists believe that their potential customers are smart.
 Therefore, they don’t bludgeon them with ads and promotions.
-Instead they provide ways for people to “test drive” their products and then decide for themselves.
+Instead, they provide ways for people to “test drive” their products and then decide for themselves.
 Evangelists believe that their products are good—so good that they’re not afraid of enabling people to try before they buy.

-7 Learn to give a demo.
+7. Learn to give a demo

 “Evangelist who cannot give a great demo” is an oxymoron.
 If you can’t give a great demo of your product or service, you cannot be an evangelist for it.
-Demoing should be as second nature, even involuntary, as breathing.
+Demoing should be as second nature, even involuntary, like breathing.
 This is what made Steve Jobs the world’s greatest evangelist for Apple’s products.

-8 Provide a safe, easy first step.
+8. Provide a safe, easy first step.

 The path to adopting a cause should have a slippery slope, so remove all the barriers.
-Examples: 1) revamping an entire IT infrastructure shouldn’t be necessary to try a new computer; chaining yourself to a tree shouldn’t be necessary to join an environmental group; and 3) speaking a foreign language and owning a special keyboard shouldn’t be necessary to register for a website.
+Examples: 1) revamping an entire IT infrastructure shouldn’t be necessary to try a new computer; chaining yourself to a tree shouldn’t be necessary to join an environmental group; and 2) speaking a foreign language and owning a special keyboard shouldn’t be necessary to register for a website.

-9 Ignore titles and pedigrees.
+9. Ignore titles and pedigrees.

-10 Never lie.
+10. Never lie.

 Lying is morally and ethically wrong.
 It also takes more energy because when you lie, it’s necessary to keep track of what you said.
 If you always tell the truth, then there’s nothing to keep track of.
 Evangelists evangelize great stuff, so they don’t have to lie about features and benefits, and evangelists know their stuff, so they never have to lie to cover their ignorance.

-11 Remember your friends.
+11. Remember your friends.